-Soviet Union/ Russia : Relationship with the Soviet Union was perhaps the most enduring relationship of India during the Cold War period.
-Soviet Union provided aid in the form of technology and low-interest credit to India's heavy industry projects in the public sector.
+The US regards India as a major partner in the Indo-Pacific.
+For India, the US is a major source of investment and a partner in trade.
+Defence partnership between the two countries is consistently growing.
+The two aid in the form of technology and low-interest credit to India's heavy industry projects in the public sector.
 It also provided major weapons to the Indian defence forces and made agreements for licensed-production of some of these weapons in India.
 Indo-Soviet Friendship Treaty of 1971 was an important milestone in the bilateral relations.